 Introducing modern ways of working offers many benefits, but the change can prove challenging.
 Employees in particular can find the process tough.
-In this interview, Claudia Nef, Head of Communications at Hälg Group, describes her experience of the transformation and identifies the factors in the Group’s success.
+In this interview, Claudia Nef, former Head of Communications at Hälg Group, describes her experience of the transformation and identifies the factors in the Group’s success.

 A new technical solution can only be beneficial if it is used effectively by your employees.
 It is therefore crucially important to place people’s needs at the forefront of these technical changes.
 Microsoft 365 is designed to simplify our lives and have a positive impact on both the company and the employees.
 We therefore worked with Swisscom to launch a programme to help us bring new technologies to the company and put our employees at the heart of the process.